 If your child exhibits common traits of an anti-social personality type from a very young age regardless of upbringing or exposure to trauma, trust your instincts if you suspect there might be an issue behind their actions or cold-natured attitudes.

 In the past decade, new studies of such children have been undertaken by psychologists, mental health care researchers, and psychiatrists worldwide.
-What they are finding is in some brains, truly there is little to know activity in the area that allows a person (or in some cases a child) to fully experience the emotion commonly referred to as empathy.
+What they are finding is in some brains, truly there is little to no activity in the area that allows a person (or in some cases a child) to fully experience the emotion commonly referred to as empathy.

 If you are willing to gut it out and keep residential custody of a dangerous and ill-tempered little one, resist the urge to lose hope they cannot at some point integrate properly into normal society.
 Military careers, oddly enough careers in medicine, and jobs that require little to no social interaction with other people but require a high volume of output (in the labor sense) oftentimes allows such children to become productive and functional adults.